NoLtour/Uni-notes/(Year 4) FEA Solid Mechanics/1 PMTPE/principle of minimum total potential energy for a spring.md

  \begin{pmatrix}k_{1} + k_{2} & -k_{2} \\ -k_{2} & k_{2} \end{pmatrix}^{-1} \begin{pmatrix} F_{1} \\ F_{2} \end{pmatrix} &=  \begin{pmatrix} q_{1} \\ q_{2} \end{pmatrix}
 \end{align*}$$

 It's not so hard to invert this matrix and keep it all analytical... but cba rn lol.

+We can see that this method works, and theoretically could be scaled further.
+Thing is, doing all these steps is already long, and will only become longer...